-5 New Year's Resolutions For Your Credit Union Digital Marketing
+5 New Year's Resolutions For Your Bank or Credit Union Digital Marketing

-It's a new year, do you have new goals for your Credit Union's growth?
-Well, here are a few resolutions your marketing staff can stick to with no problem!
+It's a new year, do you have new goals for your bank or credit union's growth?
+Well, here are a few easy resolutions your marketing staff can stick to with no problem!

-1. Stop Branding Everything With Your Credit Union Logo
+1. Stop Branding Everything With Your Bank or Credit Union Logo

 We are noticing more and more that images without logos do better on almost every online platform.
 On Instagram and Facebook real world images are more relatable to your followers and always get more engagement.